tari-project/rfcs/src/RFC-0385_StableCoins.md

 * The issuer can carry out confidential transfers by first transferring tokens from the cleartext issuer account to another, standard account controlled by the issuer, and then performing a confidential transfer from there to the final destination account.
-* Balances are stored in Pedersen commitments.
-The blinding factor is updated after every transaction and is a function of a shared secret between the account holder and the issuer, and a public nonce, that is stored in the account metadata.
+* Balances are stored in Pedersen commitments, the masks of which are known only to account holders.
+* Balances are also verifiably encrypted to the issuer.
 * Users create a new account by interacting with the issuer.
 The issuer provides an account id that can be compared against a blacklist for the purposes of determining whether the account is valid or not.
 The issuer may choose to conduct a KYC procedure out-of-band as part of the account creation process.